 - pain, tenderness, swelling or unusual warmth on the back of the heel,

-- an inability to flex your foot and ankle without discomfort or limited range of motion.
+- Limited ability to flex your foot and ankle without discomfort